Botanical Name: Phyllostachys nigra (Black Bamboo), Bambusa breiflora, B. tuldoides, B. texlis, Lopatherum gracile, Pleioblastus amarus.

 Meridians: Zhu Ru (Bamboo Shavings): Lung, Stomach, Gallbladder.
 Tian Zhu Huang (Bamboo sap/dried resin/AKA Tabasheer/B. texlis): Heart, Liver.
 Zhu Li (Bamboo sap/liquid): Heart, Lung, Stomach.
 Dan Zhu Ye (Bamboo leaves/Lopatherum gracile): Heart, Lung

 Ku Zhu Ye (Bitter bamboo leaves/Pleioblastus amarus): Heart, Lung.

-Key TCM Actions & Medicinal Uses: In general all varieties are Cooling, Calming and Resolve Phlegm.
+Key TCM Actions: In general all varieties are Cooling, Calming and Resolve Phlegm.

 Dan Zhu Ye (Bamboo leaves/Lopatherum gracile): This bland form of bamboo relieves stomach heat, perverse the flow of Qi (switching the normal flow of Qi from downward to upward): This form is less strong in clearing Heat than the bitter leaves, but it is good for promoting urination thereby clearing Heat from the Heart and Small Intestine.
 Treats urinary dysfunction especially in stressful situations and urinary retention with blood in the urine.
 It is also good for treating eczema due to Damp Heat.

 Ku Zhu Ye (Bitter bamboo leaves/Pleioblastus amarus): Clears Heat: especially effective for reducing Heat in the chest and eliminating irritability.
 It’s strength is treating febrile diseases with Heat in the Heart, Lung, or chest.

 Zhu Ru (Bamboo Shavings): Acute fevers, convulsions, bleeding due to heat, vomiting, eliminates irritability, restless sleep, and depression especially after a febrile disease.